Tuning Legged Locomotion Controllers via Safe Bayesian Optimization: Conclusion

-\looseness -1 We have extended \gosafeopt to incorporate the contextual setting and analyzed its convergence and safety properties theoretically.
-We showcased the efficacy of our algorithm through its application in adjusting the control parameters of a quadrupedal locomotion controller, in both simulation and hardware experiments.
-The use of contextual information enhances the convergence for new gait patterns by leveraging data from previously learned gaits.
-Furthermore, simulation results verify that \gosafeopt can globally discover new safe regions without violating safety constraints.
-Across all of our experiments, \gosafeopt outperforms prior approaches by a large margin and successfully finds optimal control parameters for different quadrupedal gait patterns.
+In this work, we extend \gosafeopt to the contextual setting and showcase its efficacy in adjusting the control parameters for a model-based legged locomotion controller through both simulation and hardware experiments.
+In our experiments, contextual \gosafeopt demonstrated superior convergence for newly introduced gait patterns by drawing upon information from previous training sessions.
+Additionally, our results confirmed that contextual \gosafeopt can effectively identify better optima without violating safety constraints.
+Across all of our experiments, contextual \gosafeopt outperforms prior approaches by a large margin and successfully finds optimal control gains for different quadrupedal gait patterns.
+After the fine-tuning process, we found that our model-based controller exhibits a considerable improvement in robustness to various types of uncertainties, significantly enhancing the system's reliability.
 We highlight that the applicability of our proposed algorithm extends beyond our current scenario.
-It can be utilized to fine-tune any feedback controllers on actual hardware systems, making it an effective strategy to bridge the reality gap across various settings.
 For instance, we are interested in applying this method to a more diverse set of quadrupedal gait patterns and extend its scope to encompass non-periodic and unstructured gait patterns.
+Furthermore, we stress that the algorithm is controller- or robot-agnostic, making it a pivotal tool for addressing the reality gap across various contexts.

-\looseness=-1 \paragraph{Limitations} Even though the algorithm has theoretical safety guarantees, it is not always clear in practice if all theoretical assumptions are met.
-For instance, even though the surrogate model might be Lipschitz-continuous, the Lipschitz constant is generally not known a priori, i.e., \Cref{ass:continuity} may not be satisfied.
-This often results in a too conservative choice of parameters, e.g., small lengthscale of the GP.
+\looseness=-1 \paragraph{Limitations} While the algorithm provides theoretical safety guarantees, it is often uncertain in real-world applications whether all theoretical prerequisites are fulfilled.
+For instance, even though the surrogate model might be Lipschitz-continuous, the Lipschitz constant is generally not known a priori, i.e., \Cref{ass:continuity} from \Cref{sec:assumptions} may not be satisfied.
+This often results in a too conservative choice of parameters.
 Furthermore, a wrong parameter choice for the backup prior can result in unsafe global exploration or no global exploration at all.
-In general, safe exploration methods such as \safeopt and \gosafeopt have been successfully applied on several practical domains~\cite{sukhija2023gosafeopt, sui2018stagewise,GooseApplied, racecarSafeopt, siemensSafeOpt, CooperSafeOpt}, however closing the gap between theory and practice is still actively being researched~\cite{tight_bounds, hyperParamFelix, rothfuss2022meta}.
+In general, while safe exploration methods such as \safeopt and \gosafeopt have been successfully applied on several practical domains~\cite{sukhija2023gosafeopt, sui2018stagewise,GooseApplied, racecarSafeopt, siemensSafeOpt, CooperSafeOpt}, bridging the disparity between theoretical foundations and real-world application remains a topic of active investigation~\cite{tight_bounds, hyperParamFelix, rothfuss2022meta}.